csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 It’s also important that I emphasise that I’m not trying to be preachy or righteous; people do reach out to me very frequently for this kind of advice, and I answer as best I can.
-I haven’t put myself on this podium—I don’t think I’m the best person to be giving life advice to strangers—but enough people get in touch with me that clearly other people think I might know a thing or two.
+I haven’t put myself on this podium — I don’t think I’m the best person to be giving life advice to strangers — but enough people get in touch with me that clearly other people think I might know a thing or two.

 Finally, if you disagree with anything, this is one of the few times I really